Plant and Fungal Oxylipins

-While plants lack an immune system in the sense that it exists in animals, they do possess mechanisms that are functionally equivalent and recognize potential pathogens and stress vectors and then initiate defense responses.
-It has become evident that various types of oxygenated fatty acids, collectively termed ‘oxylipins’, are involved in responses to physical damage by animals, insects or abiotic stress (e.g. freeze-thawing), and attack by pathogens.
-Among these, the jasmonates have a special significance, and they are present ubiquitously in land plants.
-These compounds are similar in many ways to the eicosanoids derived from arachidonate in animals, which have so many varied functions but especially in inflammatory processes.
+While plants lack an immune system in the sense that it exists in animals, they do possess mechanisms that are functionally equivalent in that they recognize potential pathogens and stress vectors and then initiate defence responses.
+It has become evident that various types of oxygenated fatty acids, collectively termed ‘oxylipins’, are involved in responses to physical damage by animals, insects, or abiotic stress (e.g., freeze-thawing), and attack by pathogens.
+Among these, the jasmonates have a special importance, and they are present ubiquitously in land plants.
+These lipid mediators are similar in many ways to the eicosanoids derived from arachidonate in animals, which have so many varied functions but especially in inflammatory processes.
 They are also phytohormones, which are intimately involved in the growth and development of plants.
 Related oxylipins function in fungi, yeasts and mosses.
-Some of oxylipins act directly by being distasteful to insect predators, some are sufficiently volatile that they can alert neighbouring plants, while others can communicate the information on cell damage over long distances within a plant to coordinate a comprehensive response.
+Some plant oxylipins act directly by being distasteful to insect predators, some are sufficiently volatile that they can alert neighbouring plants, while others can communicate the information on cell damage over long distances within a plant to coordinate a comprehensive response.

 1. Introduction to Plant Oxylipin Biosynthesis

 Those enzymes and their products illustrated appear to be ubiquitous in higher plants, whereas some others can be specific to certain species.
-Of these, the allene oxide synthase produces short-lived intermediates that rearrange in various ways, for example cyclizing to form compounds such as oxo-phytodienoic acid and thence the jasmonates, i.e. most of the non-volatile oxylipins in plants, while closely related hydroperoxide lyases produce the fragmented and volatile-fatty acid derivatives.
-The jasmonates in particular are viewed as central to plant responses to biotic and abiotic stresses, although there is extensive cross-talk with other oxylipins and plant hormones.
+Of these, the allene oxide synthase produces short-lived intermediates that rearrange in various ways, for example cyclizing to form compounds such as oxo-phytodienoic acid and thence the jasmonates, i.e., most of the non-volatile oxylipins in plants, while closely related hydroperoxide lyases produce the fragmented and volatile-fatty acid/aldehyde derivatives.
+The jasmonates in particular are viewed as central to plant responses to biotic and abiotic stresses, although there is extensive crosstalk with other oxylipins and plant hormones.